Golden Knights vs. Flames Prediction & Picks - November 27

 Golden Knights vs. Flames Prediction & Picks: Line, Spread, Over/Under - November 27

-The Calgary Flames (8-10-3) host the Vegas Golden Knights (14-5-2) at Scotiabank Saddledome on Monday, November 27 at 9:30 PM ET on ESPN+ and SCRIPPS, with each team back in action after a loss.
-The Flames fell to the Colorado Avalanche 3-1 in their most recent game, while the Golden Knights are coming off a 2-0 loss to the Arizona Coyotes.
+The Vegas Golden Knights (14-5-2) square off against the Calgary Flames (8-10-3) at Scotiabank Saddledome on Monday, November 27 at 9:30 PM ET on ESPN+ and SCRIPPS, with both teams heading into the game following a loss.
+The Golden Knights were defeated by the Arizona Coyotes 2-0 in their most recent game, while the Flames are coming off a 3-1 loss to the Colorado Avalanche.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Golden Knights have a 4-5-1 record in their past 10 games.
-They have totaled 26 goals while allowing 21 in that time.
-On the power play, 35 opportunities have resulted in six goals (17.1% success rate).
+Over the last 10 contests, the Golden Knights have put up a 4-5-1 record after totaling 26 total goals (six power-play goals on 35 power-play opportunities during that time, for a conversion rate of 17.1%).
+Their opponents have scored a combined 21 goals in those games.

-Get ready for this showdown with a glimpse at who we predict will emerge with the victory in Monday's game.
+Get ready for this showdown with a look at who we project to emerge with the victory in Monday's contest.

 Golden Knights vs. Flames Predictions for Monday

-Our computer projections model for this encounter predicts a final result of Flames 4, Golden Knights 3.
+Our computer projections model for this encounter predicts a final score of Flames 4, Golden Knights 3.

 - Total Pick: No Pick - Predicted Margin Negligible